 There is nothing amusing about depression, especially if you consider that it can lead to poor quality of life, self-harm and even suicide.
 That’s why if you or someone close to you is at risk of suffering from this disorder, taking the necessary steps to address it should be a top priority.

 How to Stop Being Depressed: Tips to Keep This Disorder at Bay

-Other useful ways to improve your sleep include setting a sleep schedule (going to bed and rising at the same time every day), sleeping in total darkness, and keeping EMF-emitting gadgets out of your bedroom.
+• Do not sacrifice your sleep.
+Researchers found that disturbances to your circadian rhythms may be linked to depression, and that using melatonin supplements or light therapy may be effective in curbing this disorder.3 Other useful ways to improve your sleep include setting a sleep schedule (going to bed and rising at the same time every day), sleeping in total darkness and keeping EMF-emitting gadgets out of your bedroom.

-✓ Stay active.
+• Stay active.
 There’s mounting evidence on the efficacy of exercise in alleviating depression.
-One study found that just 15 minutes of exercise on a stationary bike helped reduce symptoms and cortisol levels in depressed individuals.5
+One study found that just 15 minutes of exercise on a stationary bike helped reduce symptoms and cortisol levels in depressed individuals.4

 • Monitor your blood sugar levels.
 Keeping a close watch on your sugar consumption may be a key factor in your reduced risk of depression.
-After analyzing data from six countries, researchers found that there’s a significant correlation between depression rates and sugar intake.8
+After analyzing data from six countries, researchers found that there’s a significant correlation between depression rates and sugar intake.7

-✓ Find your “passion” in life.
+• Find your “passion” in life.
 Look for enjoyable activities that can give you a sense of purpose — this is an effective way to improve your mood and lower your chances of becoming depressed.
-According to LifeHack:

 Don’t Be Afraid to Turn to Others for Help and Support

 Spending time with your family and loved ones can make a huge difference in your mood and perception of life.
 If you feel this is not enough, seek preventive therapy, join a support group or even try online counseling.
 These simple techniques may provide you with unbiased insight to help you through this ordeal.